garretdepass/deadlands-dice-roller/README.md

 <br/>
 <br/>

-# What problem is this solving?
+# Challenge

-I initally started building this for my wife.
-We have a gaming group that plays [Deadlands](https://en.wikipedia.org/wiki/Deadlands) remotely, and over the last year my wife collected a patchwork of tools to use while playing.
-She uses Google Sheets to manage her stats, dice rollers (not designed for the complex mechanics of this specific game), calculator apps, and discord to track things like experience points and fate chips.
-It was a lot to keep track of.
+My wife and I are part of a remote tabletop roleplaying group that plays an older system called [Deadlands](https://en.wikipedia.org/wiki/Deadlands).
+Over the last year my wife collected a patchwork of tools to use while playing: Google Sheets to manage stats, dice rollers not designed for the complex mechanics of the game, calculator apps, and Discord to track things like experience points and Fate Chips.

-Virtual tabletop platforms like Roll20, D&D Beyond, or Foundry weren't right either.
-They were all too expensive, too poorly designed, or suffered from feature bloat.
-I decided I could build something better for her specific needs.
+We wanted a more cohesive solution, but we found existing virtual tabletop platforms like Roll20, D&D Beyond, and Foundry were too expensive, poorly designed, or suffered from feature bloat.
+I decided I could build something better for our group’s specific needs.

 <br/>
 <br/>

 # Tech Stack

-## React
+## Front End: React

 I looked at React, Angular, and Vue.
-Though the other options had some elements I liked (ARIA-enabled components in Angular, for instance) React won out.
-In addition to being lightweight, fast, and broadly adopted in the industry, I'm also excited that knowledge here would help me explore React Native in the future.
+Though other options had some elements I liked (ARIA-enabled components in Angular, for instance) React won out because it's lightweight, fast, and broadly adopted in the industry, I'm also excited that facility with react would help me work with React Native in the future.

-## Vitest
+## Testing: Vitest

 I explored using both Jest and Vitest, but given that Vitest fully supports ESM and instant updates, it felt like a better choice for testing.

-## MongoDB
+## Database: MongoDB

-I chose MongoDB (vs something like MySQL) primarily because of the schema-less document model.
+I chose MongoDB over MySQL primarily because of the schema-less document model.
 While character sheets have similar structure, they can vary significantly on details.
 Some characters may know 5 languages, others may specialize in flying zepelins.
 I wanted to create a system that would be friendly to players' characters as they grow and evolve.

-## Netlify
+## Back End: Netlify

 The focus of this project was to get functionality up and running quickly, so I looked into serverless deployment platforms like Netlify and Vercel.
 I liked that Netlify has built-in authentication, which could make it easier to support player login in the future, and didn't need things like SSR support that Vercel offers.
 I decided to use a Netlify + MongoDB Atlas starter project to expedite configuration and spend more of my time on feature development.